Trevor Traina: U.S. ambassador to Austria

-Traina was sworn in on March 29, 2018 and arrived in Vienna on May 18, 2018 to present his credentials.
-Traina subsequently presented his credentials on May 24, 2018.

 Traina risked controversy for supporting the LGBTQ community by flying a rainbow flag at the Embassy during Vienna Pride despite a ban from the State Department on doing so.
-Traina is credited with arranging the most high level meetings between Austria and the US in history and bringing about an era of Verbundenheit or "new closeness" between the two countries that had not before been seen.
+Traina is quoted as having arranged the most high level meetings between Austria and the US in history and bringing about an era of Verbundenheit or "new closeness" between the two countries that had not before been seen.

+He is also a noted public speaker, having spoken to the Harvard Republican Club in November of 2024.